Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Number all tables and figures consecutively in the order of appearance (e.g. ,Table 1, Table 2, Figure 1, etc.)

-Every Table of Figure must include:
+Every Table or Figure must include:

 source (or “Author’s calculation/illustration”)